vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Joe's where I bought groceries.
 I checked out at 4:21 PM.
 After that, I went to Udupi Palace and got a spinach masala dosa.
 I wore a surgical mask.

+## Sunday December 20

+In the afternoon, I went to the Target at University Avenue to get cleaning supplies.
+I finished checkout at 2:28 PM.